aabiddanda/geovar_rep_paper/README.md

 If you have the `geodist` conda environment activated, all you should need to do in order to recreate the various plots :

 ```
-snakemake gen_all_plots --cores <number of cores>
+snakemake gen_all_plots --cores <number of cores> --dryrun
 ```

-Before doing so include the `--dryrun` flag to visually see all of the various rules run throughout the pipeline.
+You can remove the `--dryrun` flag to actually run the pipeline.
 After running the pipeline, you should be able to see the major figures in the `plots` directory as PDFs.
 Note that these are somewhat different from the versions in the manuscript as they have not been annotated.

 ## Questions